-- 4.01 When the budget is in deficit, the natural impulse is to look to reduce spending in the public sector.
+4.01 When the budget is in deficit, the natural impulse is to look to reduce spending in the public sector.
 Tax cuts also carry obvious intuitive appeal, as they are believed to finance increased private investment and consumer spending.
-All Ontarians recognize that this is the government's intended path to a balanced budget.
-However, a more sensible and balanced approach would ask everyone to contribute their fair share toward investments with long-term benefits for our society and economy. - 4.02 A government is not a household, and it is a mistake for the government to approach its finances like a family budget.
+However, a more sensible and balanced approach would ask everyone to contribute their fair share toward investments with long-term benefits for our society and economy.

+- 4.02 A government is not a household, and it is a mistake for the government to approach its finances like a family budget.
 Government spending not only serves to spur the broader economy, create jobs, and fund vital public services, it is directly correlated with government income, through increased tax revenues (Fatas and Summers 2018; Somerville 2017; Kelton 2017).
-This pooling of resources and sharing of benefits provides tremendous value and improves quality of life for everyone (Mackenzie and Shillington 2009).

-- 4.03 Ontario's relatively low per capita spending is partly due to the economies of scale that are possible in our more densely populated communities, but it also means there are inevitably areas in need of more support.
+This pooling of resources and sharing of benefits provides tremendous value and improves quality of life for everyone (Mackenzie and Shillington 2009). - 4.03 Ontario's relatively low per capita spending on government programs is partly due to the economies of scale that are possible in our more densely populated communities, but it also means there are inevitably areas in need of more support.
 And contrary to what consultants or business leaders often claim, it is certainly not possible to make drastic cuts without negatively affecting frontline services (Macdonald and Hatt 2014).
 Continuing to make efficient use of public funds by investing in a strong public sector including fair compensation and good working conditions for public sector workers will pay dividends in the short and long term, increasing equity and opportunity while providing an economic lifeline for communities across Ontario (Tranjan 2018). - 4.04 The government also has a responsibility to consider the revenue side of the equation.
 Because of personal and corporate tax cuts that have been implemented since the 1990s, Ontario now has a structural revenue problem (Ruckert, Caldbick, and Labonté 2015).
 Unfortunately, the government has committed to exacerbating the issue.
-For example, the government has promised to decrease the general corporate tax rate, despite the fact that Ontario already has the lowest rate of any province, territory, or nearby American jurisdiction.
-This is on top of billions of dollars of promised personal income tax cuts, as well as the \$3 billion over the next four years that the government will be losing due to its decision to cancel the cap-and-trade program.
-Both Moody's Investors Service and the Financial Accountability Officer of Ontario have cited the government's approach to revenues as a significant contributor to budgetary pressure moving forward. - 4.05 The rhetoric of belt-tightening and small government might be politically appealing, but by pursuing a strategy of cutting public spending and reducing taxation, the government is acting contrary to its stated goal of making Ontario "open for business" and further limiting its ability to invest in infrastructure and programs.
-This is hardly in the interests of the government or the people.
-With the province's population growing at 1.8 per cent per year, one of the highest rates in Canada, the pressure on our public transportation systems, affordable housing supply, and other infrastructure and services will only increase (Ministry of Finance 2018b).

-A balanced approach to deficit reduction would carefully consider both spending and revenues, while maintaining a priority on efficient public investments.
+According to the independent Financial Accountability Office, policies announced since Budget 2018 will reduce revenue by \$4.2 billion in 2019-20, and by an average of \$3.4 billion per year from 2020-21 to 2023-24.
+The report also notes that government projections suggest future, as-yet-unannounced tax policy changes that would lead to even lower revenues (FAO 2019d). - 4.05 The government may have thought it had a mandate for a slash-and-burn agenda, but the strong pushback from Ontarians has surely shattered this illusion.
+Furthermore, with the province's population growing at 1.8 per cent per year, one of the highest rates in Canada, the pressure on our public transportation systems, affordable housing supply, and other infrastructure and services will only increase (Ministry of Finance 2018b).
+As we move into a new decade, Ontarians are looking for mature leadership and forward thinking.
+This means the government must finally be honest and upfront about the province's finances, and take a balanced approach to deficit reduction.
+This will involve careful consideration of both spending and revenues, with a goal of maintaining and enhancing investments in vital public infrastructure and services.